tlabarta/gale-shapley-multilayer/README.md

 # Gale-Shapley Extension for two layers of preferences

 This respository contains an extension to the [Gale-Shapley algorithm](https://dl.acm.org/doi/abs/10.5555/68392).
-The extension was presented in the publication by **Martin Aleksandrov and Tobias Labarta: "_Safety, Stability, and Efficiency of Taxi Rides_"**.
+The extension was presented in the publication by **Martin Aleksandrov and Tobias Labarta: "_Fighting Passenger Harassment During Taxi Rides_"**.

 The graphic below shows the code architecture.
 Required packages can be found in **_requirements.txt_**.